 This provisions discussed here are contained in paragraph (l) of the Force Majeure Annex.

-The Force Majeure Annex expressly provides that any amount payable under Section 6(e) that is generated by the occurrence of an Illegality or a Force Majeure and is payable by an Affected Party will be subject to set-off, to the extent permissible by law, against any amount payable by the other party under the Agreement at the election of that other party.
+The Force Majeure Annex expressly provides that any amount payable under Section 6(e) that is generated by the occurrence of an Illegality or a Force Majeure Event and is payable by an Affected Party will be subject to set-off, to the extent permissible by law, against any amount payable by the other party under the Agreement at the election of that other party.
 A Section 6(e) payment can therefore be set off against payments under Section 2(a)(i) in respect of other Transactions entered into by the parties.
 This will be particularly relevant where the Section 6(e) payment cannot be made due to the existence of an Illegality or Force Majeure Event.

-In addition to this right of set off, paragraph (j) of the Force Majeure Annex also provides, as part of new Section 6(b)(v)(3), that Section 6(e) payments that a party fails to make due to the occurrence of an Illegality or Force Majeure Event may be treated as Unpaid Amounts in a subsequent close-out calculation.
+In addition to this right of set-off, paragraph (j) of the Force Majeure Annex also provides, as part of new Section 6(b)(v)(3), that Section 6(e) payments that a party fails to make due to the occurrence of an Illegality or Force Majeure Event may be treated as Unpaid Amounts in a subsequent close-out calculation.

 12. Valuation of Terminated Transactions